-The accountability relationships between authorities and legislatures reflect the wider constitutional and political differences between parliamentary and congressional systems.
-In the UK and its former colonies, arliaments have influence, but no real power.
-They must approve legislation and budgets hey stage question periods and hold committee hearings to make ministers and public servants answerable for their use of authority and resources.
-An increasing amount of information on performance of all public bodies is being made available to all parliamentariansost of the information as a basis for accountability based on results.
+The accountability relationships between electoral authorities and legislatures reflect the wider constitutional and political differences between parliamentary and congressional systems.
+In the UK and its four former colonies, parliaments have influence, but no real power.
+They must approve legislation and budgets; they stage question periods and hold committee hearings to make ministers and public servants answerable for their use of authority and resources.
+An increasing amount of information on the performance of all public bodies is being made available to all parliamentarians, although they seem to rarely use most of the information as a basis for accountability based on results.
 Parliaments can propose action, but governments decide what actions will be taken.
-Interest among parliamentarians in electoralmachinery issues is sporadic, often triggered by controversy or perceived threats to re-election.
+Interest among parliamentarians in electoral-machinery issues is sporadic, often triggered by controversy or perceived threats to re-election.

-In contrast, the Congress is a powerful political force with the capacity to initiate, block and modify legislation and spending.
-Money matters greatly in national politics so the FEC is naturally a target of congressional interest.
-Over the years Congress has taken steps to remove authority from the FEC to the point a regulatory watchdog designed to operate on a short leash has, according to the harshest critics, lost its capacity to bark let alone bite when it comes to enforcing campaign finance laws.
-In the case of the C, there have been suggestions by Republican legislators that its function of assisting state and local governments should be terminated or merged with the FEC.
+In contrast, the US Congress is a powerful political force with the capacity to initiate, block and modify legislation and spending.
+Money matters greatly in national politics, so the FEC is naturally a target of congressional interest.
+Over the years, Congress has taken steps to remove authority from the FEC to the point where a regulatory watchdog designed to operate on a short leash has, according to the harshest critics, lost its capacity to bark let alone bite when it comes to enforcing campaign finance laws.
+In the case of the EAC, there have been suggestions by Republican legislators that its function of assisting state and local governments should be terminated or merged with that of the FEC.
 For the leadership of both commissions, there are annual accountability sessions before several congressional committees.
-Like parliamentarians, members Congress seem more interested in fuelling political “fires” over election controversies than in preventing the outbreaks.
+Like parliamentarians, members of Congress seem more interested in fuelling political “fires” over election controversies than in preventing the outbreaks.

-In the parliamentary countries, all the operate under the terms of freedom of information or access to information laws, which provide complaint-based remedies for citizens when they are denied access to government information.
-There is a clear trend among the authorities toward proactive disclosure of information, particularly through comprehensive websites.
-In the US, the FEC and C also fall under freedom of information legislation and are expected to conform to the policies of “open government” brought forward by the Obama administration.
+In the parliamentary countries, all of the EMBs operate under the terms of freedom of information or access to information laws, which provide complaint-based remedies for citizens when they are denied access to government information.
+There is a clear trend among the authorities toward proactive disclosure of electoral information, particularly through comprehensive websites.
+In the US, the FEC and EAC also fall under freedom of information legislation and are expected to conform to the policies of “open government” brought forward by the Obama administration.

-Elect authorities in all the countries have adopted, to varying degrees, the “customer service” philosophy, which has pervaded thinking inside governments over the past several decades.
-Actions to facilitate participation and make the voting experience more satisfying are being adopted in all countries.
+Electoral authorities in all of the countries studied have adopted, to varying degrees, the “customer service” philosophy, which has pervaded thinking inside governments over the past several decades.
+Actions to facilitate participation and make the voting experience more satisfying are being adopted in all six countries.

-If we should not oversell the importance of structure and procedures, we should also not overlook the importance of leadership and organizational culture in ensuring integrity in the process.
-Being the chair of a commission or the of an agency presents some distinctive leadership challenges based mainly on the need to balance independenceprofessionalism accountabilityresponsiveness.
+If we should not oversell the importance of structure and procedures, we should also not overlook the importance of leadership and organizational culture in ensuring integrity in the electoral process.
+Being the chair of a commission or the chief electoral officer of an electoral agency presents some distinctive leadership challenges based mainly on the need to balance independence and professionalism against accountability and responsiveness.
 Leaders need strong character, courage, contextual intelligence, balanced judgment and effective communication skills.
-EMBs need to gain a reputation for integrity and credibility.
+EMB leaders need to gain a reputation for integrity and credibility.

 Current and Future Challenges

-As demonstrated in the case studies of the individual countries, the geographic, social, constitutional and political context greatly affect how elections are organized and conducted.
-On the other hand, there are also important similarities among the countries, including the policy and administrative challenges facing , both present and into the future.
+As demonstrated below in the case studies of the individual countries, the geographical, social, constitutional and political contexts greatly affect how elections are organized and conducted.
+On the other hand, there are also important similarities among the countries, including the policy and administrative challenges facing the EMBs, both in the present and into the future.

-In all countries, elections have changed from being relatively simple events taking place on a local level to more complicated, national events that demand a balance between consistency across an entire country and responsiveness to local circumstances.
+In all countries, elections have changed from being relatively simple events taking place on a local level to more complicated, national events that demand striking a balance between consistency across an entire country and responsiveness to local circumstances.